ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

 Organizing for deployment or configuration
 ------------------------------------------

-The sample setup models a typical configuration topology.
-When doing multi-tier deployments, there are going to be some additional playbooks that hop between tiers to roll out an application.
-In this case, 'site.yml' may be augmented by playbooks like 'deploy_exampledotcom.yml' but the general concepts still apply.
-Ansible allows you to deploy and configure using the same tool, so you would likely reuse groups and keep the OS configuration in separate playbooks or roles from the app deployment.
+The sample setup illustrates a typical configuration topology.
+When you do multi-tier deployments, you will likely need some additional playbooks that hop between tiers to roll out an application.
+In this case, you can augment ``site.yml`` with playbooks like ``deploy_exampledotcom.yml``.
+However, the general concepts still apply.
+With Ansible you can deploy and configure using the same utility.
+Therefore, you will probably reuse groups and keep the OS configuration in separate playbooks or roles from the application deployment.

-Consider "playbooks" as a sports metaphor -- you can have one set of plays to use against all your infrastructure and situational plays that you use at different times and for different purposes.
+Consider "playbooks" as a sports metaphor -- you can have one set of plays to use against all your infrastructure.
+Then you have situational plays that you use at different times and for different purposes.

 .. _ship_modules_with_playbooks:

 Using local Ansible modules
 ---------------------------

-If a playbook has a :file:`./library` directory relative to its YAML file, this directory can be used to add Ansible modules that will automatically be in the Ansible module path.
-This is a great way to keep modules that go with a playbook together.
-This is shown in the directory structure example at the start of this section.
+If a playbook has a :file:`./library` directory relative to its YAML file, you can use this directory to add Ansible modules automatically to the module path.
+This organizes modules with playbooks.
+For example, see the directory structure at the start of this section.

 .. seealso::